On this page we offer a few tunes and dances that were dedicated to Ted Sannella.

 Triplet (3-couple longways set)

-Ones and threes: right and left through up and down the set, then take right hands with this neighbor (twos at the top also give right hands to one another)
+A1 | Ones cast down one place (unassisted, as the 2s move up); then immediately cross over and face down to the threes Ones and threes: right and left through up and down the set, then take right hands with this neighbor (twos at the top also give right hands to one another) |

-Balance the third, box the gnat to face back the other way
+A2 | Balance, pull by right, with the next pull by left Balance the third, box the gnat to face back the other way |

-And swing the one you meet (the first person you balanced), end facing in
+B1 | Pull by two people (right hand and left hand) And swing the one you meet (the first person you balanced), end facing in |

-Top two couples swing your partner, end facing up
+B2 | All six circle left halfway Top two couples swing your partner, end facing up |

 Ends in 3-1-2 order.